Karthikeya108/Behavioral-Cloning/README.md

 2. Driving in reverse direction - Driving on the center of the road.
 3. Covering the edge case scenarios - Steering back the car from edge of the track.
 Quick steering away from objects near steep curvings of the road etc.

-For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach